-It sums up his circumstances up beautifully.
+It sums up his circumstances beautifully.
 At such a tender age, Ronaldo Nazario was in the spotlight.
-He was handling pressure no-one since Pelé had encountered.
-The hopes of a nation were on his shoulders.
+He was handling pressure no one Pelé had encountered.
+The hopes of a nation were on R9’s shoulders.

-Ronaldo led Cruzeiro to their first two trophies for a long, long time, in an age where they were anything but a powerhouse in Brazilian football.
-Ronaldo scored 44 goals in 47 games for Cruzeiro and was consequently called up to the World Cup squad, and left with a winners medal.
+He led Cruzeiro to their first two trophies for a long time, in an age where they were anything but a powerhouse in Brazilian football.
+Ronaldo Nazario scored 44 goals in 47 games for Cruzeiro and was consequently called up to the World Cup squad and vacated with a winner’s medal.
 Not bad for a seventeen-year-old, is it?
-An iconic start to an iconic career.
+It was an iconic start to an iconic career.
 Europe beckoned for the great one.

 Dutch Delights for Ronaldo Nazario at PSV

-After his profile exponentially bolstered through destruction of those in his path in Brazil, the big clubs lined up to get a piece of O Fenômeno.
-Elite clubs at the absolute apex of European footballing pedigree.
-AC Milan, Inter, Juventus, and Ajax, all wanted a piece of the prodigal son.
+After his profile was exponentially bolstered through the destruction of those in his path in Brazil, the big clubs lined up to get a piece of O Fenômeno – elite clubs at the absolute apex of European football.
+AC Milan, Inter, Juventus, and Ajax wanted a piece of the prodigal son.
 Name a seventeen-year-old that had this level of clubs in pursuit of him.

 Inter Milan pursued Messi.
-No mean feat, but only one club nonetheless.
-They were willing to pay the Argentinian’s release clause, but alas Messi refused a move away from his comfort zone.
+It’s no mean feat, but only one club nonetheless.
+They were willing to pay the Argentinian’s release clause, but alas, Messi refused to move away from his comfort zone.
 Cristiano, on the other hand, did have a multitude of clubs coveting him.
 Aside from his destination at the Old Trafford, he had Liverpool, Arsenal and Barcelona all in pursuit.
-Arguably a different class of clubs.
+Arguably, it’s a different class of clubs.
 With Barcelona as the outlier, these clubs were a level below those clamouring for Ronaldo.

-Ronaldo Nazario, after declining advances from a host of European super-clubs, settled on taking his talents to the Netherlands.
+After declining advances from a host of European super-clubs, Ronaldo Nazario settled on taking his talents to the Netherlands.
 Not to the capital with Ajax, but a move to the south to PSV Eindhoven.
 Ronaldo drew on advice from Brazil great and ex-PSV man Romario, who suggested he should seek somewhere to act as a stage to prove his lethality.

-The Netherlands only saw a few seasons of Ronaldo Nazario, but the formative years he spent there bettered your average player’s peak performance.
-The pace, the power, the impudence of some of the finishes.
+The Netherlands only saw a few seasons of Ronaldo Nazario.
+Still, his formative years bettered your average player’s peak performance: the pace, the power, and the audacity of some of his finishes.

 It was like he was still learning how to play.
 So raw yet so brilliant.
-Ronaldo Nazario was unlike anything the Netherlands and PSV had ever seen, and they’ve witnessed some real talent.
-The concerns of spending €5m on a teenager quickly forgotten.
-35 goals in 36 games in his debut season in Europe.
+Ronaldo Nazario was unlike anything the Netherlands and PSV had ever seen, and they’ve witnessed some real talent in their backyard.
+The concerns of spending €5m on a teenager are quickly forgotten.
+He scored 35 goals in 36 games in his debut season in Europe.
 These Europeans hadn’t seen anything yet.

-Out of the 57 games Ronaldo Nazario played for PSV, magic happened on more than one occasion.
-I feel it’s my duty, as a disciple of this great man, to shine a necessary spotlight on his showing against Bayer Leverkusen.
-A hat-trick in what is now known as the UEFA Cup.
+Out of the 57 games Ronaldo Nazario played for PSV, magic happened on more than one occasion, most notably his showing against Bayer Leverkusen.
+R9 bagged a hat-trick in what is now known as the UEFA Cup.
 At this point, he was still mostly unknown to your average football fan outside of the Netherlands.
 But not for long.
 What followed would make his name a household one for years to come.

 A single touch to get it out of his feet, followed by a screamer into the top corner of the net was next.